Frequently asked questions

 No. Wood and composite flooring trap water and moisture, creating an environment for mould and mildew.
 Wood and composite deck boards also warp and distort over a period of time, making an unacceptable surface for proper Silca Grate installation.

-Custom shipping solutions will be arranged dependent on quantity and location.
+Silca Grates are stacked and wrapped on a standard timber pallet.
+(162 units per pallet) Custom shipping solutions can be arranged dependent on quantity and location.
 Please talk to our staff regarding your specific requirements.

 Yes.
 Free Pick up is from our factory in East Tamaki, Auckland.
 NOTE: Please let us know when you plan to pick up your order and we will have it ready for you.
 Stock needs to be arranged and coordinated so please DO NOT just show up without our correspondence.
 Thank you.

 LOOKING TO PURCHASE SILCA SYSTEM FOR YOUR NEXT DECK?